SummaryRead the full fact sheet

 - Primary liver cancers are the least common cancers in Victoria.

 Liver cancer begins when cells inside the liver change and grow out of control.
-Liver cancer can be a primary cancer, meaning the cancer started in the liver, or a secondary cancer, meaning the cancer started in another part of the body and spread to the liver.
+Liver cancer can be a primary cancer, meaning the cancer started in the liver, or a secondary cancer, meaning the started in another part of the body and spread to the liver.

 Signs and symptoms of liver cancer